kent-map/kent/about/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/images/main/misc/Heather_Murdoch.jpg)

-Heather designed a favicon for the site.
+Heather is a creative writer and illustrator.
+She has created illustrations of a mermaid on a motorbike and Stig of the Dump for the site.

 # With thanks